Gina Carano sues Disney over The Mandalorian firing in lawsuit financed by Elon Musk

 The 41-year-old actor and former MMA fighter was fired from the Disney+ Star Wars spin-off series The Mandalorian in February 2021 after she shared a social media post comparing the Republican experience in the US to that of Jewish people during the Holocaust.

-Carano played the bounty hunter character Cara Dune opposite Pedro Pascal’s titular Mandalorian.
+Carano played the special forces warrior character Cara Dune opposite Pedro Pascal’s titular Mandalorian.

 On Tuesday (6 February), Carano filed a complaint in California federal court accusing the entertainment companies of damaging her reputation and discriminating based on her gender.